hantsy/spring-r2dbc-sample/docs/database-client.md

 }
 ```

-The `DatabaseClient.builder` provides an option to setup the parameter binding strategy in SQL queries.
+The `DatabaseClient.builder()` provides a flexible approach to setup the parameter binding strategy in SQL queries.

->If you are using Spring Boot, just need to setup **spring.r2dbc.url**, **spring.r2dbc.username**, **spring.r2dbc.password** properties in the *application.properties* file, it will autoconfigure `ConnectionFactory` and `DatabaseClient` for you.
+If you are using Spring Boot, just need to setup **spring.r2dbc.url**, **spring.r2dbc.username**, **spring.r2dbc.password** properties in the *application.properties* file, it will autoconfigure `ConnectionFactory` and `DatabaseClient` for you.

 ## Using DatabaseClient

 Now you can use `DatabaseClient` to execute queries, such as, *select*, *insert*, *update*, *delete*, etc.

-Create a POJO class to present the entity in the table.
+Create a POJO class to wrap the query results.

 ```java
 @Data